mircealungu/mircea/notes/Importance-of-Maintenance.md

 # Importance of Maintenance
 #draft

-We're spending too much time chasing the flashy new thing: quantum computing, blockchains, artificial (general!) intelligence, etc.
+We're spending too much time chasing the flashy new thing: quantum computing, blockchains, artificial general intelligence, etc.*

 And while at it, we forget one important thing: the huge societal benefits that we get from software come from the "good old" programming.
 The traditional specifying with ultimate precision what you want your systems to do.
 This ensures that your salary is computed correctly, that your car locking system function safely, that your bank transfers are done securely, that your database is replicated correctly, that your communication with the server is reliable, and that your flight booking is communicated to the airport automated doors.